Shawn-cao741/LTE_MIMO_SISO_Simulation-with-gui/README.md

 # LTE_MIMO_SISO_Simulation-with-gui
- A simulation for LTE system
+ A simulation for LTE system(done by shaung chaung ming shuo)

 # functions
   1)Turbo code and decode